onehumanbeing/linklearner/README.md

 The Artela Ecosystem ensures secure and efficient management of AI model weights on-chain,

 vital for the integrity and reliability of LinkLearner’s operations.

+### What we bring to Artela Ecosystem

+active users/wallet accounts, TVL from $LL, and more.